Building our character is like building a house. First the foundation is established, then the walls are built, and

 In order to build the walls of our character properly, we need the right tools.

-Self-control is a proper and necessary tool, needed to edify or ‘build-up’ our spiritual house.
-As a Believer, building our self-discipline and our self-control strengthens our spiritual house, and greatly enhances our character.
+Self-control is one proper, and very necessary, tool needed to edify or ‘build-up’ our spiritual house!
+As a Believer, building our self-discipline and our self-control strengthens our spiritual house, and greatly enhances the walls of our character.

-On the other hand, when one lives in an atmosphere of repeated self-indulgence, then that person’s character quality is greatly weakened, due to lack of self-control.
+On the other hand, when one lives in an atmosphere of repeated self-indulgence, then that person’s character walls are greatly weakened, because of lack of self-control.
 Self-indulgence hinders our maturity, and weakens the ‘rafters and beams’ of our spiritual house.